A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 Depending on the type of catheter you have and why it is being used, the catheter may be removed after a few minutes, hours, or days, or maybe necessary in the long term.

 What are the types of urinary catheters?

-Many people prefer to use a permanent catheter because it is more convenient and avoids the repeated insertions needed with intermittent catheters.
+Many people prefer to use a permanent catheter because it is more convenient and avoids repeated insertions with intermittent catheters.

 However, permanent catheters are more likely to cause problems, such as infections.

-Inserting any type of catheter can be uncomfortable, so anesthetic gel is used to reduce pain.
+Inserting any catheter can be uncomfortable, so the anesthetic gel is used to reduce pain.